I Built Alexandria for My AI Agents

 Q: How long does it take to integrate Alexandria?

 First time?
 About 15 minutes.
-I did mine on a Sunday afternoon with coffee.
+I’ve been trying to make it easier with pip install, but that’s a WIP.
 Your second project takes about 90 seconds.
 Third project?
 Even faster.

 Q: Do I need to understand vector databases to use Alexandria?

 Nope.
-I barely understand them myself.
+I barely understand Qdrant’s internals myself.
 Alexandria handles the complexity.
 You just make simple API calls.

 Q: Can I search learnings from other team members?